Page updated: 5/8/21

-It is located near the border with the Czech Republic and Poland and forms the end of a much-loved and -frequented tourist route from Dresden into the sandstone mountain range along the Elbe river.
+It is located near the border of Saxony with the Czech Republic and Poland and forms the end of a much-loved and -frequented tourist route from Dresden into the sandstone rock formations along the Elbe river.

-The Saxon Switzerland National Park is bordered by a larger nature reserve (the Saxon Switzerland Conservation Area) towards Dresden which covers most of the villages and famous rock formations along the river.
+The Saxon Switzerland National Park is bordered by a larger nature reserve (the Saxon Switzerland Conservation Area) towards Dresden which covers most of the villages and famous rock formations along the River Elbe.

 Over the border, the Czech Republic houses the Bohemian Switzerland National Park and the neighbouring Elbe Sandstone Mountains Conservation Area.

 All in all, the total area of the combined protected areas covers more than 700km².

 The distinctive rock formations of the Elbe Sandstone Mountains made the area a favourite with artists of the Romantic era in the early 19th century, but before that many of the peaks had been fortified and were used to protect the trade routes running through the region.

 Painters started visiting the area, attracted by the unusual beauty, and some of the best-known painters from the Romantic period sketched and painted some of the best-known gorges and rocks.

 Nowadays the Malerweg is a popular hiking trail of six to eight days which links up some of the most popular sights of the sandstone mountains and the views which were popularised in the paintings.
 It runs from Pirna through to the national park and Bad Schandau before returning along the other bank of the Elbe.
 The walking tour is signposted with a white square painted on trees and rocks with an 'M' in the middle.